Introduction

 Laying the Foundation

-- The Newspaper/Base Layer: Crumple a few sheets of newspaper or place your fire starters at the center of the fireplace.
+- The Newspaper/Base Layer: Crumple a few sheets of newspaper or place fire starters at the center of the fireplace.

 Lighting the Fire